MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-smb-multichannel.md

 ## Requirements for SMB Multichannel

-SMB Multichannel has the following requirements:
+Because SMB Multichannel is enabled by default, you do not have to install additional roles, role services, or features.
+The SMB client automatically detects and uses multiple network connections when the configuration is identified.
+However, SMB Multichannel has the following requirements:

-1. At least two computers that run Azure Stack HCI, Windows Server, or Windows 10 operating systems are required.
-No additional features have to be installed, as SMB Multichannel is enabled by default.
+1. At least two computers that run Azure Stack HCI, Windows Server, or Windows 10 operating systems.

 2. At least one of the following configurations: